YoshiyukiKono/kafka-spark-streaming-hbase/README.md

 [![Build Status](https://travis-ci.org/trK54Ylmz/kafka-spark-streaming-example.svg?branch=master)](https://travis-ci.org/trK54Ylmz/kafka-spark-streaming-example)

-This is a simple dashboard example on Kafka and Spark Streaming
+This is a simple example of the integration of Kafka, Spark Streaming, and HBase.

 ### Prerequisites